Developmental & Computational Affective Cognition Lab

 Hanqi Chen

 Hanqi completed her BSc degree in Psychology at UTSC.
-She is interested in investigating how children perceive emotions, and how it would influence their behaviour.
-She is also interested in understanding interpersonal relationships, and hopes to pursue a career in these fields.
+She is interested in investigating infant-directed emotion, how children perceive emotions, and how it would influence their behaviour.
 Outside of the lab, Hanqi enjoys cooking and travelling.

 Research Assistant